 - Press Enter.

-- Thirdly, drag the Fill Handle tool from cell D5 to D10.
+- Drag the Fill Handle tool from cell D5 to D10.

 Read More: How to Get 2 Decimal Places Without Rounding in Excel

-We can also use the TRUNC function to set decimal places in Excel with a formula.
 The TRUNC function in Excel truncates a number to a specified number of digits.
-To use this formula follow the below steps.

 STEPS: